DeeUnderscore/nur-packages/README.md

 * **coeurl**: <https://nheko.im/nheko-reborn/coeurl>

 ## Notes
+### input-overlay
+Hint: you can use `obs-input-overlay` from this package set as a plugin in `wrapOBS` from nixpkgs-unstable ahead of 21.05, or using Home Manager's `programs.obs-studio.plugins`, if available.

 ### moebius
 * Splash screen does not work properly.
 Selecting File > New does open a new editor, though.